What are Keywords? A Guide to Finding and Using Them

 You’re looking for a florist.
 What do you type into Google?
 “Flowers for Weddings”, “Flowers Delivered”, “Florist Near Me” are likely candidates.
 Each of these search terms is a keyword, in that they describe the product and service florists provide.
 Additionally, they’re all popular keywords that are searched for thousands of times each month.

-Start your keyword research by writing down a list of search terms that describe your product or service – 3 words max.
-Once you’re past the obvious ones, keep going till you find every single way people might search for you.
+Now we’ve dealt with ‘what are keywords?’ we need to tackle how you research them.
+Start your keyword research by listing the search terms that describe your product or service.
+Once you’re past the obvious ones, keep going till you find every single way people might describe what you sell or do in order to search for you.
 Then try each of your keywords in Google to find out how your competitors are using them, and what differentials they’re adding in.

-Long term keywords use more words and are more specific.
-Here’s an example: “wildflower wedding bouquet Birmingham”.
-There will be far less people using this search term but it accurately describes a speciality you may offer that other florists don’t.
+- Long Tail Keywords.
+These use more words and are more specific.
+Here’s an example: “wildflower wedding bouquets Birmingham”.
+There will be far less people using this search term, but it accurately describes a speciality you may offer that other florists don’t.

 How Do I Choose the Keywords to Use?

 Then create 2-3 long tail keywords that show how you’re different from your competitors.
 It might be that you make free deliveries, or your stock is larger, or that you’re located in a different area.
-So “flowers delivered” becomes “flowers delivered free in South Kensington”.
-The added detail is easier to rank for in Google because – whilst there’s thousands of florists, there are less that offer free delivery in that particular area.
+So “Flowers Delivered” becomes “Flowers Delivered Free in South Kensington”.
+The added detail is more accurate as well as being easier to rank for in Google for because – whilst there’s thousands of florists – there’s less concentrated in that particular area.

-You now know what search terms people use to describe what you’re selling.
-So use them naturally within your content to show online searchers that they’re in the right place to find what they’re looking for.
-The rule of thumb is to use each keyword no more that 3 times over 500 words.
-Keywords can be inserted:
+What you have found as a result of you research is the phrases people use to describe what you’re selling.
+Use them naturally within your content to show online searchers that they’re in the right place to find what they’re looking for.
+The rule of thumb is to use each keyword no more than 3 times over 500 words.
+Keywords can be utilised in the following ways:

 - As the title of a webpage